 - Repairing with a Duplicate.

-The first of these requires raw materials of the relevant class.
+The first of these requires raw materials from the relevant class.
 We’ll list all of these in the table below:

 |Wooden Gear||Wooden Planks|